encodingx/binary/README.md

 to put together and take apart these binary structures.

 ### Message Formats
+Describing the anatomy of TCP/IP headers at the beginning of every internet datagram ("packet") are
 * [Section 3.1](https://datatracker.ietf.org/doc/html/rfc791#section-3.1)
-of RFC 791 Internet Protocol and
+of RFC 791 Internet Protocol, and
 * [Section 3.1](https://datatracker.ietf.org/doc/html/rfc793#section-3.1)
 of RFC 793 Transmission Control Protocol

-describe the anatomy of TCP/IP headers at the beginning of every internet datagram ("packet").

 ### File Formats
 Binary file formats are not significantly different from message formats